Nuru Bayramov: Early life, education and career

 Nuru Bayramov was born on 17 September 1963 in the Narimanli village of Basargechar region of Goycha.
-He went to Narimanli village secondary school in 1970, and after graduating from high school in 1980, entered the first year of treatment and prevention faculty of Azerbaijan Medical University in the same year.
+He went to Narimanli Village Secondary School in 1970, and after graduating from high school in 1980, entered the first year of treatment and prevention faculty of Azerbaijan Medical University in the same year.
 He graduated from the faculty with honors from Lenin and majoring in surgery.

-From 1986 to 1988, he passed clinical internship at the first Department of Surgical Diseases of the Azerbaijan Medical University.
+From 1986 to 1988, he passed a clinical internship at the first Department of Surgical Diseases of the Azerbaijan Medical University.
 In 1991 he entered the postgraduate course and completed his postgraduate study at the I.M.
 Sechenov First Moscow State Medical University with a degree in Research Doctor.

-In 1991, Nuru Bayramov received his Philosophy Doctor (PhD) in Medicine degree in I.M.
+In 1991, Nuru Bayramov received his Doctor of Philosophy (PhD) in Medicine degree in I.M.
 Sechenov First Moscow State Medical University where he defended his thesis on "Application of combined lasers in the treatment of chronic osteomyelitis".

 From 1991 to 1994, he worked as the associate professor assistant of the first Department of Surgical Diseases of the Azerbaijan Medical University.
-During the first Karabakh War, he was active in providing surgical treatment in Tartar military hospital and introduce innovative treatment methods for cold related injuries during the Khojaly Massacre.
+During the first Karabakh War, he was active in providing surgical treatment in Tartar military hospital and introduced innovative treatment methods for cold related injuries during the Khojaly Massacre.

-In 1994 he was sent to the Republic of Turkey to conduct scientific research on liver surgery and transplantation and to practice on laparoscopic, gastrointestinal and oncologic surgery.
-Until 2000 he has done research and practice in the Advanced Specialty Hospital of Turkey, Organ Transplant Hospital of Başkent University and Department of Surgical Oncology of Ankara University.
+In 1994 he was sent to the Republic of Turkey to conduct scientific research on liver surgery and transplantation and to practice laparoscopic, gastrointestinal, and oncologic surgery.
+Until 2000, he had done research and practice at the Advanced Specialty Hospital of Turkey, Organ Transplant Hospital of Başkent University and Department of Surgical Oncology of Ankara University.